 Perhaps, most relevant to building wealth, both countries also have very entrenched property rights, advanced rule of law, and competitive corporate tax rates.
 We are very much alike.

-So are the Canadian and U.S. stock markets also very similar or are they different?
-How much should Canadians invest in the Canadian stock market versus the U.S. stock market?
+So are the Canadian and U.S. stock markets also very similar – or are they different?
+How much should the average Canuck invest in the Canadian stock market versus the U.S. stock market?